 This activity provides flexibility to rapidly respond to changes in the rental market.
 The Housing Authority continues to use the activity to maintain the agency's fiscal health while supporting its residents.

-There are no planned non-significant changes to this activity nor its authorizations.
+There are no planned non-significant changes or modifications to this activity and its authorizations.